lizrice/ebpf-advent/README.md

 I was given) the input file is 21760 bytes long.
 I copied the buffer memory section by section into a local buffer size ADVENT_BUFFER_LEN.
 Since this buffer lives on the stack it can't be arbitrarily large (in fact I had to adjust the size for the different `examine_char*` implementations.)
-By using a combination of loops and tail calls I've been able to parse enough characters to solve this challenge.
+By using a combination of loops and recursively calling the tail call `buffer_read` I've been able to parse enough characters to solve this challenge.

 ## Day 1 Part 2

 There are two solutions here.
+Define `EXAMINE_CHAR` to either `examine_char2` or `eaxmine_char3`.

-The one implemented in `examine_char3` uses an FSM to parse the digits.
-This uses less stack space so I can use a larger size for ADVENT_BUFFER_LEN (which would allow for parsing a bigger file if necessary).
+The version implemented in `examine_char3` uses an FSM to parse the digits.
+This uses less stack space, so I can use a larger size for ADVENT_BUFFER_LEN (which would allow for parsing a bigger file if necessary).